future-practical/future-practical.github.io/project_1.md

 plinths to be scaled using any combination of the panels.
 After use, the plinth can be taken apart and efficiently stored or transported in a flat-pack form, before being reused.

+◇ To maximise future utilisation, the panels are also designed for repurposing into something else, for example a planter or a bookcase (see below).

 ---